Here’s a list of frequently asked questions about Preparing for Parenting

-No, this class this focusses on the emotional and physical journey of becoming a parent so that you are as ready as you can be.
+No, this class this focuses on the emotional and physical journey of becoming a parent so that you are as ready as you can be.
 Being more prepared for this transition means that you are much more likely to enjoy it and should reduce any risk of a maternal mental health illness.
-This class focusses on all the factors in addition to some discussion about how your birth can affect you and your baby.
+This class focuses on all the factors in addition to some discussion about how your birth can affect you and your baby.

 When in my pregnancy is a good time to come?

 The ideal time is somewhere between 6-8 months.